-.
 GYNECOLOGIC NURSING.

 The introductory chapter in this section deals with the causes of disease, the peculiarities of patients, and the management necessary.
 Then follows a chapter on the examination of patients, and another on postures of the patient for examination and operation.
 Local treatment, chiefly by pessaries, is dealt with, and the methods of administering vaginal douches are described at length.
-Then follows the general care of gynecologic patient, gynecologic operations, including (1) those in which the peritoneal cavity is not opened, (2) those in which the peritoneal cavity is opened, the immediate preparation for operation, including the sterilisation of the hands of physicians and nurses, the preliminary preparations of the abdomen and vagina, and tho final preparations.
-In the United States it is usual for the operator to wear a sterilised suit, and this is pinned in a sterile towel and placed in his dressingroom.
+Then follows the general care of gynecologic patient, gynecologic operations, including (1) those in which the peritoneal cavity is not opened, (2) those in which the peritoneal cavity is opened, the immediate preparation for operation, including the sterilisation of the hands of physicians and nurses, the preliminary preparations of the abdomen and vagina, and the final preparations.
+In the United States it is usual for the operator to wear a sterilised suit, and this is pinned in a sterile towel and placed in his dressing-room.
 Nurses in the operating-room also wear sterilised dresses.
-The discipline of the operatingroom and the training of nurses in operative work is described.
+The discipline of the operative work is described.